 The Internship seminars are held for three hours once per month from September through April on Saturday mornings on the Buies Creek campus.
-Practicing and aspiring school administrators are invited to attend these seminars and add much to the depth of discussions.
-Candidates read a series of books, enjoy several guest speakers and hold lively discussions about the North Carolina Standards for School Executives: Principals, and how the Standards apply to the real world of school leadership.
+Practicing and aspiring school administrators are also invited to attend these seminars and add much to the depth of discussions.
+For these seminars, candidates read a series of books, enjoy several guest speakers and hold lively discussions about the North Carolina Standards for School Executives: Principals, and how the Standards apply to the real world of school leadership.
 These are the same Standards on which they will be evaluated as school leaders.
 Guest speakers are invited to share their experiences and are always well-received by the candidates.

 The candidate's electronic evidences portfolio documents the attainment of at least a PROFICIENT level of competence in each of the descriptors in the North Carolina Standards for School Executives: Principals and attainment of proficiency in each of twenty-one competencies.
 These evidences also demonstrate that candidates have met the objectives of the Campbell University M.S.A.
-Program which are to develop PROFICIENCY in: problem solving, leadership, collaborative and data-driven decision-making, management and supervision, school law and finance, the education of special needs students, student growth and development, curriculum and instructional improvement and school culture and safety.
+Program which are to develop PROFICIENCY in:

+- Problem solving,

+- Leadership,

+- Collaborative and data-driven decision-making,

+- Management and supervision,

+- School law and finance,

+- The education of students with special needs including poverty, behavior, english language learners and exceptional children --- both gifted and struggling learners,

+- Student growth and development,

+- Curriculum and instructional improvement and

+- School culture and safety.